kmarcie/overwatchhud/README.md

 class loadout panel weapons and hats get cut off in 4:3 (fixed with overrides).

+team select background seems to get cut off at the bottom. i don't know why it does this :(

 ![alt tag](http://puu.sh/pXEqs/66fe92f9ee.png)
 16:9 - made on 1920x1080. works for other resolutions